Massipssa/Docs/cloud/aws/Network/route53.md

 - **_An A Record_**
   - Allows to convert the name of a domain directly into an IP address
   - They can also be used on the root (naked domain) itself
+- **AAAA**
+  - maps a hostname to IPv6
 - Supports IPv4 and IPv6
 - 7 Routing policies are available
 - **TTL (time-to-live)** is the length of time that a DNS record get cached on the resolving server or the users own local machine

 ## Policies